HomeArticles > Best Budget Break Ideas for a Trip to Canberra

 CBD Dumpling House is a local favourite for affordable and flavour-packed Chinese cuisine.
 Watch the chefs in action through the open kitchen.

-Or head to Dairy Road to see how Burgers and beer work together in glorious tandem at Capital Brewing Co.
+Or head to Dairy Road to see how burgers and beer work together in glorious tandem at Capital Brewing Co.
 The beer is brewed in-house and Capital is the first carbon-neutral brewery in Australia proud to be B Corp certified, which signifies their consistent dedication to giving back to the planet with the products they create.
 Within the same building, you find Canberra-famous Brodburger.
 Hailing from humble food-truck beginnings, Brodburger has cemented itself as one of Canberra’s greatest culinary prides and always dishes up a satisfying feed.

 Where to stay